 Most patients undergoing a total laparoscopic hysterectomy are able to

-Recovery from a hysterectomy is typically 2–4 weeks depending on the type of hysterectomy surgery performed, the reason the surgery was needed, the overall health of the patient, and whether other procedures were done in addition to the hysterectomy.
+Recovery from a hysterectomy is typically 2–4 weeks depending on the type of uterus removal surgery performed, the reason the surgery was needed, the overall health of the patient, and whether other procedures were done in addition to the hysterectomy.
 Women with jobs that are less physically demanding frequently return to work, at least part time, two weeks after undergoing surgery.
 4–6 weeks of recovery time is customarily needed before all restrictions can be removed such as heavy lifting, strenuous exercise, or intercourse.
 Fortunately, complications related to hysterectomy are uncommon.
 Most of them, like developing blood clots in the legs or lungs or post-operative infections, can be largely prevented by measures taken at the time of surgery.
 Optimizing a patient’s health prior to surgery can go a long way in reducing peri-operative risks and shortening hysterectomy recovery time.

 Call (307) 682-4664 to schedule an appointment with Associates in Women’s Health.

 At Associates in Women’s Health, we perform a full range of gynecologic surgeries using the most up-to-date equipment and surgical methods.
 If you think you may be a candidate for a hysterectomy surgery, contact our office in Gillette, WY so that we can thoroughly explore your treatment options before deciding which approach is best suited for you.